 The National Living Wage and National Minimum Wage rates will increase from 1 April 2019:

 National Living Wage (NLW):

-- Employees aged 25 or over who are not in their first year of an apprenticeship will be legally entitled to £7.83 per hour.
+- employees aged 25 or over who are not in their first year of an apprenticeship will be legally entitled to £8.21 per hour.

 National Minimum Wage (NMW):

-Employers should also be aware that failure to pay the prescribed rates can lead to substantial fines and prosecution.
-In addition if HMRC discover that you have not paid your employees the correct rate of pay then you will have to pay the shortfall to your employees.
+Employers should be aware that failure to pay the prescribed rates can lead to substantial fines and prosecution.
+In addition, if HMRC discovers that an employer has not paid the correct rate of pay, then they will have to pay the shortfall to their employees.

 direct dial: 01942 292506